Menu

 When deciding whether to make this order, courts will consider things like the conduct of the spouses towards each other and what is best for any children.
 Exclusive possession orders can be for a set period of time or for an unspecified length of time.
 The order can be changed if the circumstances change.

 It takes time to go to court and get this kind of order.
-If you need immediate possession see the information on The Victims of Interpersonal Violence Act.
+If you need immediate possession, see information on The Victims of Interpersonal Violence Act.

 How helpful was this article?